 Joining a Greek community comes with a price tag.
 There are fees to join, fees to live in the house, fees for parties, fees for being a no-show, fees for buying “stuff” that displays the Greek letters of your organization.
 Look over your budget, will joining place additional stress on your checking account?

 Because Greek houses choose their members, some pledges are left out (that someone just might be a close friend or your roommate).
 How will you feel about that?
-Receiving that welcome letter naturally creates a sense of being little extra special.
-For one young woman exclusivity turned her off to sorority life.
-Read her thoughts here.
+Receiving that welcome letter naturally creates a sense of being extra special.
+But exclusivity isn’t always a turn on.

 Making the transition from high school to college is a big adjustment, and making the transition to Greek life with its varied time commitments is an adjustment, too.
 There are weekly group meetings and committee meetings, and expectations for showing up for parties, gatherings and service projects.
 Know the time commitment before deciding what is right for you.
 Be realistic.
 Factor in class time, study time, family commitments and your job, then multiply those commitments by 2!

 Greek life is not for everyone.
 For more thoughts on the cons of going Greek check out Hercampus.org.
 You might relate to a past Her Campus post by op-ed blog writer Katie Sanders.